-The National League Rugby’s role is to represent the National Division Clubs, Leagues 1 and 2 (North and South), in total 48 clubs, in their dealings with the Rugby Football Union.
+The National League Rugby’s role is to represent the National Division Clubs, Leagues 1 and 2 (North, West and East), in total 56 clubs, in their dealings with the Rugby Football Union.

 The origins lie in the formation of “the Gate-Taking Clubs” informal association in the early 1970’s.
 The original group consisted of eighteen clubs who were anxious to get some form of recognition with the game of Rugby Union.
 These clubs believed their strength in the game was not properly recognised.

 From this came the establishment of the English Merit Tables for leading clubs with an order of merit being decided on a percentage of wins basis subject to a minimum number of games with clubs in the competition.
 These merit tables continued for a number of years and were eventually replaced by the Courage Leagues which were introduced in 1987/88.